searles/parsing/README.md

 # Invertible Parser Combinators

+This project is implemented in Java and Kotlin.
+It provides parser combinators that are invertible, ie, a parser using this project is also a pretty printer.

 ## In a nutshell

 * Define recursive descent parsers using parser combinators, and you will get